roger-luiz/roger-luiz/README.md

 Bachelor of Computer Science.

-Algorithms, SQL and Data Structures are my favorite topics.
+Embedded System and SQL are my favorite topics.

 LinkedIn: [@roger-luiz](http://linkedin.com/in/roger-luiz)